-The tread pattern on a winter tyre (right) is particularly effective on snow and slush.
+The tread pattern on a winter tyre - shown in the image - is particularly effective on snow and slush.
 To provide additional traction the pattern is designed to actually allow snow and slush to penetrate the wider grooves of the tyre itself.
 The tyre then “holds” a small amount of snow which provides a snow to snow grip as opposed to the rubber to snow grip of a standard tyre giving the winter tyre much greater levels of traction.

 To aid the main pattern elements winter tyres contain a high volume of “sipes”.
 These small knife cut like features provide a multitude of gripping edges that interlock with the wintry surface, thus guaranteeing reliable braking qualities, impressive acceleration and cornering performance.

 Improved Braking Performance of Winter Tyres

 The difference in performance of summer tyres and winter tyres at 20 degrees, or a typical British summer temperature, with a vehicle braking from 62mph, is relatively small at just over a metre and a half.